SupunS/ballerina-perf-tests/README.md

 # ballerina-perf-tests

-Contains performance test cases for different scenarios.
+Contains performance test cases for the ballerina runtime, for different scenarios.
  - ballerina-values.bal - Perf tests for create, get and set operations for ballerina records, maps, objects and arrays